xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	b) It is small enough for experiments with data
 	c) It is large enough to yield meaningful results

 77. Assign to the correct group: (Gaussian / not normal distribution).
-Select only not notmal distribution.
+Select only not normal distribution.
 	a) parametric tests
 	b) ANOVA
 	c) Mann-Whitney U Test